 In this respect Civil Law and Common Law follow different approaches.
 While under Civil Law a subcontract has typically the nature of a locatio conductio operis resulting in the relevant legal framework being applicable, under Common Law the judge will have to proceed to derive from the facts whether the Subcontractor owes an implied duty to perform fit for purpose or not.
 However, regardless of which type of law applies it is recommendable to define the purpose of the Subcontract Works carefully in order to avoid disagreement and dispute with regard to the Subcontract scope of services and the resulting liabilities.

-FIDIC Task Group N° 9 is currently working on the Design & Build Subcontract.
+FIDIC Task Group N° 9 has completed the Design & Build Subcontract in 2019.

-Siobhan Fahey (the current Chairwoman of TG 9) and Dr. Sebastian Hök (the current Legal Advisor of TG 9) are conducting FIDIC Subcontract courses on behalf of Nestor Bildungsinstitut and FIDIC in Copenhagen.
+Siobhan Fahey (the former Chairwoman of TG 9) and Dr. Sebastian Hök (the current Legal Advisor of TG 9) are conducting FIDIC Subcontract courses on behalf of Nestor Bildungsinstitut and FIDIC in Copenhagen.

 Dr. Hök has published a paper on the FIDIC Subcontract in Zeitschrift für deutsches und internationales Bau- und Vergaberecht (ZfBR) 2014, 315 et seq.